Saj1234/llm-document-analysis/README.md

    ```bash
     docker network create llm-network
    ```
-   Once you have the network, both the MongoDB container and the app container can be run in the same network
+   Once you have the network, both the MongoDB container and the app container can be run in the same network.

    - **Running the MongoDB container**
    ```bash